 If I had to go to a black tie event tomorrow I would ask for this dress.

-Anonymous asked: Have you ever been a shy person?
+Anonymous said: Have you ever been a shy person?
 In many situations I am so shy that I start to hate myself for it and I think that it's holding me back in so many areas (work, friendships, love).
 I just don't know what to do and you often provide the most lovely advice.

 I am staying with a friend right now who is one of the most incredibly inspiring and achieved people I know.
 She is also beautiful and generous.
 She has legs and energy for days, a dream job, a separate business she started from scratch where all proceeds go to charity, and she has traveled all over the world.
 But, I found myself laying in bed next to her last night saying, “You know you’re not broken, right?
 I hear you saying things about yourself like you’re broken.”
 Everyone, even the people who seem the most something (outgoing, energetic, driven, even-keeled, etc. etc.), has their own struggles and feelings of not enough or too much.
 I hear you talking like you’re broken here, too.